n0t0/py-regiment/exercises/Lists_Problems.md

 ### Exercise 10
 Write a function that reads the file words.txt and builds a list with one element per word.
 Write two versions of this function, one using the append method and the other using the idiom t = t + [x].
 Which one takes longer to run?
 Why?

 Hint: use the time module to measure elapsed time.
-Solution: http://thinkpython.com/code/wordlist.py.

 ### Exercise 11
 To check whether a word is in the word list, you could use the in operator, but it would be slow because it searches through the words in order.